 The Vikings, Portuguese and Christopher Columbus have extensively explored the Atlantic Ocean.
 Similarly to this day, it’s being used for trade routes such as the transatlantic trade route.

 Indian Ocean is the third largest ocean surrounding a densely populated region.
 It contains additional 20% of water on Earth’s surface.

 It borders India at the North, East Africa, Australia and the Southern Ocean.
 Because if higher water temperature, it has limited marine life.

 It is bounded by 4 tectonics plate boundaries and may include an additional plate boundary.

 In 2000, the Southern Ocean is the newest ocean recognized by the International Hydrographic Organization.
 It borders Antarctica in its entirety.

 In terms of size, it’s the fourth largest at 20,327,000 square kilometers.
 It extends out to 60 degrees South latitude.

 It’s an extreme environment and is the least understood of the 5 oceans.
-This is because it is unexplored far away with a severe climate.
+This is because it is unexplored, far from populated areas and has a severe climate.

 5 The Arctic Ocean